hesbonangwenyi606/Online-Data-Analysis-System-Backend/README.md

 ## Dependencies Installation
 Before running the project, make sure you have all dependencies installed:

-1.Visual Studio
+1 Visual Studio
 Download Visual Studio 2019 or 2022 with ASP.NET and web development workload.

-2. .NET Framework
+2 .NET Framework
 Ensure .NET Framework 4.7.2 or higher is installed.

 3.SQL Server